Urban Renewal photographs

 Black and white image of inspector writing in notepad in basement surrounded by debris.

-Building Inspector John MacDonald on-site at 385 Gottingen St., 1961.
+Building Inspector John MacDonald onsite at 385 Gottingen St., 1961.
 HMA 102-39-1-912.8

 Municipal records and interviews with two former building inspectors – Alan Abraham and Arthur Lacey – show that most of the photographs were taken to accompany reports submitted to the Committee on Works.
-As Mr. Abraham explained
+As Mr. Abraham explained:

-"I was working for George West [the Commissioner of Works] as Building Inspection Supervisor.
+"I was working for George West [Commissioner of Works] as Building Inspection Supervisor.
 The function of that [job] was to order [the demolition of] dilapidated buildings in the city, particularly those that were in the way, if you like, of what [Gordon] Stephenson wanted to happen in inner core of Halifax.
 So, we set about to examine these buildings, and those that were found to be structurally unfit for habitation, we’d order them demolished."
 (Alan Abraham, interview by Sharon Murray, Jan.
 26, 2017, transcript).

-Abraham and other building inspectors were tasked with identifying, photographing, and writing reports on buildings that did not comply with Ordinance No. 50, “Respecting Minimum Standards for Housing Accommodation.”
-These reports – accompanied by the photographic evidence – were brought to the Committee on Works, which would hold a Public Hearing regarding the buildings, and in most instances, ordered them demolished within a few months, at the owner’s expense, according to the procedures for removing or destroying dilapidated buildings.
+Abraham and other building inspectors were tasked with identifying, photographing, and reporting on buildings that did not comply with Ordinance No. 50, Respecting Minimum Standards for Housing Accommodation.
+These reports – accompanied by the photographic evidence – were brought to the Committee on Works, which would hold a Public Hearing regarding the buildings.
+In most instances, the Committee ordered the building be demolished within a few months, at the owner’s expense, in accordance with the procedures for removing or destroying dilapidated buildings.

 Urban renewal changes the face of Halifax